MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-from-Registered-Vendor.md

 ## Create a Purchase Invoice

 1. Choose the ![img](image/search.jpg)icon, enter **Purchase Invoice**, and then choose the related link.
-2. Select **Vendor** in invoice header, GST vendor type should be **Registered**.
+2. Select **Vendor** on **Purchase Invoice** header, GST vendor type should be **Registered**.
-3. Select **Item Code** for goods, **G/L Account** for Service purchase, **Fixed Asset** for Fixed Asset purchase and **Charge (Item)** for Item Charge in invoice line.
+3. Select **Item Code** for goods, **G/L Account** for Service purchase, **Fixed Asset** for Fixed Asset purchase and **Charge (Item)** for Item Charge on **Purchase Invoice** line.
 GST Group Code, HSN/SAC Code and GST Credit value should be selected as **Availment** if the tax input credit is available or else **Non-Availment** on the Item or G/L Account.
 For example, invoice will be issued for INR 10,000 on which 18% GST (9% CGST and 9% SGST/UTGST in case of Intra-State/Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction), will be charged.
-5. GST Credit option can be changed in invoice line.
+5. GST Credit option can be changed on invoice line.
-6. GST Calculation will appear in the Fact Box, as following:
+6. GST calculation will appear in the Fact Box, as following:

     |Component|Amount|
     |----------------------------------|---------------------------------------|